Feng shui consultant in Valletta, Malta. Feng shui of Valletta and Malta.

 Renzo Piano (designed Shard in London), designed City Gate inspired by Maltese architecture which offers a meeting place, open-air theatre which attract activity and channels the buzz of city walls, palazzos and churches.
 Meander through alleyways and passages of Valletta to discover colourful locations such as a multitude of shops, bars and eateries.
 The main traffic flow happens on Republic Street, which is a largely pedestrianised avenue of shops and cafes running between Fort St Elmo (where Ottomans were repelled in 1565) and City Gate.

 Landmarks in Valletta

-The first grand hotel, open in 1947, is Phoenicia, a glamours art deco styled with tropical gardens and classical columns (does a delicious afternoon tea) with its views of the old city of Valletta and tiny glimpses of the harbour.
+The first grand hotel, open in 1947, is Phoenicia, a glamorous art deco styled with tropical gardens and classical columns (makes a delicious afternoon tea) with its views of the old city of Valletta and tiny glimpses of the harbour.

 Feng shui of Malta